simpsonismade24d/alx-react/0x06-React_Immutable/README.md

 # 0x06.
 React Immutable

 # Resources

 .
 Immutable Object concept

 .
 Immutable.js Documentation

 .
 Immutable.js GitHub.

 # Learning Objectives

 .
 Immutable objects.
 Who, what, when, where, and why?

 .
 How to use the Immutable.js library to bring immutability to Javascript.

 .
 The differences between List and Map.

 .
 How to use Merge, Concat, and Deep Merging.

 .
 What a lazy Seq is.

-# Smpson Iluyomade, August, 2023.
+# By Smpson Iluyomade, August, 2023.